MatDaniel/SchiffscheVersenky/README.md

 There are also other heavily cut corner in this project, as for example if one player disconnects th server will shut down,\
 but that ain't even the best part.. the server in its current state is unable to disconnect clients..\
 so as a quick fix i just shutdown the server as a whole and exit the application resulting in CONNECTRESET,\
-yes this shoudl absolutely be fixed and i may or may not (that means i will not) fix this issue in the far future (after i died probably).
+yes this should absolutely be fixed and i may or may not (that means i will not) fix this issue in the far future (after i died probably).

 What could we have done better?, well for starts maybe not start such a project in the first place, we had other options,..\
 options that didnt require us to write 10k lines of fucking rushed and unpolished c++ shitcode.